itzzmeakhi/Shoppie/DeveloperNotes.md

 Implemeted admin component and also made to hide some parts of UI like admin specific/buyer specific based on userType that was loggedIn.

+# Cleared Issues with CSS

+### Commit - 15

+Cleared few issues with CSS like navbar, sidebar etc